paolo-projects/rftool/README.md

 - __Heat__: The intensity goes from yellow to red
 - __Rainbow__: Most of the color spectrum is used, from blue to red

+The black band at the bottom of the spectrogram, where the frequencies are displayed, can be dragged around to change the tuned frequency.

 ### The Signal screen

 This view displays the real-time signal power through a meter bar and a time plot.
 The signal power is the absolute